jonasdegrave/data-engineering-aws/Time_Tracking.md

 * Day 3 (Part 2): ???

-TOTAL TIME: 11h45
+**TOTAL TIME:** 11h45

 (Time Budget: 15h00)

-# Activities (Done):
+# **Activities (Done):**

-- Everything (code, docs, etc.) are to be in version control.
-It's up to you how you'd like to organize it just as long as you can add me to a repo.
+- **Everything (code, docs, etc.) are to be in version control.
+It's up to you how you'd like to organize it just as long as you can add me to a repo.**

-Initialized GitHub repository for version control;
+GitHub repository for version control;

-- Implement an HTTP server using any technology you'd like.
+- **Implement an HTTP server using any technology you'd like.**

-Imported Swagger directives into a Python Flask http server;
+Imported Swagger directives into a Python Flask HTTP Server;

-- Implement the infrastructure in a one-off way by just using the AWS console.
-Clicking buttons FTW!
+- **Implement the infrastructure in a one-off way by just using the AWS console.
+Clicking buttons FTW!**

 Done and running!

-- Deploy the http server to the cloud.
+- **Deploy the http server to the cloud.**

-Deployed Flask into AWS EC2 via SSH + Git;
+Deployed Flask into AWS EC2 via SSH + Git with shell scripts for management;

-- Write good documentation
+- **Write good documentation.**

-Documentation.md file documents the overall process.
+Documentation.md file documents the development process.

-- Have some very basic tests showing the system works.
+- **Have some very basic tests showing the system works.**

 Tests via Swagger UI confirm all HTTP Requests are working.
-Future: implement Pytest (?)
+Future: implement Pytest.

-# Activities (Planned):

-- Implement the infrastructure in terraforms and ansibles do that it can be deployed in as few commands as possible
+- **Implement the infrastructure in terraforms so that it can be deployed in as few commands as possible.**

-Upcoming...
+Terraform configured for deployment of: AWS EC2, AWS Kinesis Firehose, AWS S3 Bucket, AWS Networking (VPC, Gateway, Route Table, Subnets, Security Groups).

+Small issue found when configuring Firehose parameter **DeliveryStreamType = "DirectPut"**.
+Future: fix this and connect pipeline.

+# **Activities (To-Do):**

+- **Implement ansibles.**

+Future: Implement ansibles to replace SSH + Git management.
+Shell scripts already exist and should make this process easier (script workflow has been mapped).